cloudnative-pg/cloudnative-pg/docs/src/declarative_hibernation.md

 }
 ```

-The hibernation status can also be read with the `status` sub-command of the
+You can also read the hibernation status using the `status` subcommand of the
 `cnpg` plugin for `kubectl`:

 ``` sh